Skip to main content

 Research excellence

 Research plays an important role in informing all our teaching and learning activities.
+Our aim is to research and develop new methods and technology in computer science that will have a real impact on global grand challenges in areas such as transport, health, security, and energy.
 Through research our staff remain up-to-date with the latest developments in their field, and contribute to society, which means you develop knowledge and skills that are current and highly relevant to industry.
 For more information, find out more about our Research institutes and centres

 Important information